JAlcocerT/JAlcocerT/content/blog/py-stonks-2.md

 24. See also the cool graph and the table of https://bitcointreasuries.net/defi-and-other
 25. Maybe crypto? https://www.blockchain.com/explorer
 26. Maybe bonds? https://www.interactivebrokers.ie/portal/#/wlms/bond-scanner
+27. Geraldine Weiss method, *also known as the dividend-yield theory*

 **Sitio Web para Datos de Mercado:**